Deltares/hydromt/docs/user_guide/data_catalog/data_azure_blob_storage.rst

 This page covers reading data from **Azure Blob Storage / ADLS Gen2** with HydroMT's dedicated Azure Blob Resolver.
-For an overview of cloud storage access in HydroMT, and for simple (public or environment-variable authenticated) access to Azure, S3 and GCS, see :doc:`cloud_storage`.
+For an overview of cloud storage access in HydroMT, and for simple (public or environment-variable authenticated) access to Azure, S3 and GCS, see :ref:`cloud_storage`.

 .. _azure_blob_resolver: